Oh! Darling

 "Oh!
-Darling" is a song by the English rock band the Beatles, appearing as the fourth song on the 1969 album Abbey Road.
-It was composed by Paul McCartney (credited to Lennon–McCartney).
+Darling" is a song by the English rock band the Beatles, appearing as the fourth song on their eleventh studio album Abbey Road (1969).
+It was written primarily by Paul McCartney and credited to Lennon–McCartney.
 Its working title was "Oh!
 Darling (I'll Never Do You No Harm)".
 Although not issued as a single in either the United Kingdom or the United States, a regional subsidiary of Capitol successfully edited it as a single in Central America, having "Maxwell's Silver Hammer" as its B-side.
 It was also issued as a single in Portugal.
 Apple Records released "Oh!
 Darling" in Japan with "Here Comes the Sun" in June 1970.

 Background

 McCartney later said of recording the track, "When we were recording 'Oh!
 Darling' I came into the studios early every day for a week to sing it by myself because at first my voice was too clear.
 I wanted it to sound as though I'd been performing it on stage all week."
 He would only try the song once each day; if it was not right he would wait until the next day.
 According to sound engineer Alan Parsons, McCartney once lamented that "five years ago I could have done this in a flash".

 In a 1980 interview with Playboy magazine, John Lennon said, "'Oh!
 Darling' was a great one of Paul's that he didn't sing too well.
 I always thought I could have done it better – it was more my style than his.
 He wrote it, so what the hell, he's going to sing it."
 The song is in the key of A major.

 George Harrison described the song as "a typical 1950s–'60s-period song because of its chord structure".